-The Company accounts for stock-based compensation under Statement 123(R).
-The Company's income before provision for income taxes and net income for the three months ended December 31, 2008 and 2007 were approximately \$1,483,000 and \$845,000 and \$1,111,000 and \$656,000 lower, respectively, than if it had continued to account for share-based compensation under APB Opinion No. 25.
-The total compensation cost related to nonvested awards not yet recognized at December 31, 2008 was approximately \$17,817,000, which is being recognized over the weighted average vesting period of 32 months.
-The Company utilizes the Black-Scholes option pricing model to determine its Statement 123(R) expense.
-Inputs into the Black-Scholes model include volatility rates that ranged from 40% to 68%, dividend rate of 0%, and risk-free interest rates that ranged from 0.91% to 5.05% since October 1, 2005.
-The Company anticipates a forfeiture rate ranging from 11.4% to 33.4% based on its historical forfeiture rate.
-As a result of adopting Statement 123(R) on October 1, 2005, the Company's basic and diluted earnings per share for the three months ended December 31, 2008 and 2007 are approximately \$0.03 and \$0.03, negpectively, lower than if it had continued to account for share-based compensation under APB Opinion No. 25.
+The Company adopted the fair value recognition provisions of the new authoritative guidance issued by the FASB using the prospective-transition method on October 1, 2005.
+Under this transition method, compensation cost recognized in the periods after October 1, 2005 includes compensation cost for all share-based payments granted subsequent to October 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of this new authoritative guidance.
+As a result the Company's income before provision for income taxes and net income for the three months ended December 31, 2009 and 2008 were approximately \$1,736,000 and \$937,000; and \$1,483,000 and \$845,000 lower, respectively, than if it had continued to account for share-based compensation under the previous authoritative guidance.
+The total compensation cost related to nonvested awards not yet recognized at December 31, 2009 was approximately \$18,762,000, which will be recognized over the weighted average vesting period of 24 months.
+The Company utilizes the Black-Scholes option pricing model to determine its shared-based compensation expense.
+Inputs into the Black-Scholes model include volatility rates that ranged from 40% - 72%, a dividend rate of 0%, and risk-free interest rates that ranged from 0.91% to 5.05% since October 1, 2005.
+The Company anticipates a forfeiture rate of 19.6% based on its historical forfeiture rate.
+As a result of adopting of the new authoritative guidance on October 1, 2005, the Company's basic and diluted earnings per share for the three months ended December 31, 2009 and 2008 are approximately \$0.03 and \$0.03; and \$0.03, respectively, lower than if it had continued to account for share-based compensation under the previous authoritative guidance.